TotallyInformation/uib-template-svelte-simple/README.md

 There is a form card containing 3 inputs and a button that uses the `uibuilder.eventSend(event)` function to send a message to the Node-RED.
 The message will contain the values of the inputs as `msg.payload` as well as extended form data in `msg._ui`.
 This is a simple way to send data from your UI to Node-RED.

-Finally, there is another button that uses the `uibuilder.send(msg)` function to send a custom message back to Node-RED.
+There is then another button that uses the `uibuilder.send(msg)` function to send a custom message back to Node-RED.
 This is a simple way to send any custom data from your UI to Node-RED.

+There is also an empty `<div>` element with the id `more`.
+This is included in all uibuilder templates.
+It is used by the uibuilder example flows that output dynamic UI elements.
+You may find it convenient to use for your own purposes.
+You can add your own elements to it in the HTML or JavaScript code.
+The uibuilder example flows will add their own elements to it when they are run.

+In addition, the `more` div uses uibuilder's `uib-topic` special attribute which allows it to be used as a target for messages sent from Node-RED.
+This is a useful feature that allows you to easily update the content of the page without having to write any JavaScript code.
+Send a message containing `{ topic: 'more', payload: 'Hello World' }` to the `uibuilder` node and the content of the `more` div will be updated with "Hello World".
+Note that the payload can contain HTML.
+As an example, use an inject node with `msg.payload` set to use a JSONata expression like `"<b style='background-color:var(--error)'>Hello!</b> This is a message from Node-RED at " & $moment()`.
+Don't forget to set `msg.topic` to `more` so that the uibuilder client library knows where to send the message.

+> **WARNING**: Using the "more" topic completely overwrites the contents of the `more` div.

 ## Folders